Scott3142/python-programming/site/codelabs/part-6.md

 Duration: 01:00:00

 ### What you'll learn
-* Understand creating programs so that the user interface and the application logic are separated
+* You understand creating programs so that the user interface and the application logic are separated
-* Can create a textual user interface, which takes program specific application logic and a Scanner object as parameters
+* You can create a textual user interface, which takes program specific application logic as a parameter

 Let's examine the process of implementing a program and separating different areas of responsibility from each other.
 The program asks the user to write words until they write the same word twice.